DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 #### Our task:

-### Create a real-world LAMP stack for development using Ansible
+### Create a real-world LAMP stack for development using Ansible.

 #### You will need: